Mr. Kawahara, Osaka

 Freer Gallery of Art, gift of Charles Lang Freer in 1920

-According to a note from the Original Kakemono List (see Curatorial Remark 3 in the object file).
-See also, F1904.344, Curatorial Remark 3, in the object record.
+According to a note from the Original Kakemono List (see Curatorial Remark 3, in the object record).

-See Original Kakemono List, pg.
-161, Freer Gallery of Art and Arthur M. Sackler Gallery Archives.
+Undated folder sheet note.
+See Original Kakemono List, L. 492, pg.
+137, Freer Gallery of Art and Arthur M. Sackler Gallery Archives.
 The majority of Charles Lang Freer’s purchases from Yamanaka & Company were made at its New York branch.
 Yamanaka & Company maintained branch offices, at various times, in Boston, Chicago, London, Peking, Shanghai, Osaka, Nara, and Kyoto.
 During the summer, the company also maintained seasonal locations in Newport, Bar Harbor, and Atlantic City.

 See note 2.